GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### There is no programming language, no matter how structured, that will prevent programmers from making bad programs.
+> ### There is an amazing commonality in the types of difficulties you run into.
+In design reviews, I really enjoy being able to provide advice, based on programs that I have done.
 >
-> ~ *Lawrence Flon*
+> ~ *Bill Gates*

 ---
 ## 🏎 Quick Facts